ufukart/Comment-Approved-Notifier-Extended/readme.txt

 2. Activate and Forget
 3. Full Compatible with SMTP Mail Sender Plugins

+Po file included.
+If you translated this plugin to your language, please send me translated po file.

 == Installation ==

 1. Download the zip file and extract the contents.
-2. Upload the 'comment-approved-notifier-extended' folder to your plugins directory (wp-content/plugins/).
+1. Upload the 'comment-approved-notifier-extended' folder to your plugins directory (wp-content/plugins/).
-3. Activate the plugin through the 'plugins' page in WordPress.
+1. Activate the plugin through the 'plugins' page in WordPress.
-4. That is all.
+1. That is all.

 == Frequently Asked Questions ==

 = How can I set change from email address? =
-You can change site email from Wordpress General Settings or change "$site_email = get_bloginfo('admin_email');" to "$site_email = 'yourmailadress@yourdomain.com';" from 18. row of comment-approved-notifier-extended.php.
+You can change site email from Wordpress General Settings or change "$site_email = get_bloginfo('admin_email');" to "$site_email = 'yourmailadress@yourdomain.com';" from 23. row of comment-approved-notifier-extended.php.

+= How can i translate to my language =
+Po file included.
+If you translated this plugin to your language, please send me translated po file.

 == Changelog ==

+= 4.3 =
+* Security Improvements

 = 4.2 =
 * Small Improvements